Skip to content

 Modem

-= Connects to the internet (one plug goes to the NBN
+Connects your home to the internet.
+One plug goes to the NBN or wall socket.
+One job: get the signal in.

 Router

-= Creates your WiFi network and shares the connection with devices
+Creates your WiFi network and shares the connection with all your devices.
+Security, IP assignment, traffic.

 What Does a Modem Do?